Kourosh-Davoudi/copy/README.md

 - using command line arguments
 - file operations

-**Problem:** Write a program to get the two file name as command-line arguments and create/copy the first file contents to the second file.
+**Problem:** Write a program to get the two file names as command-line arguments and create/copy the first file contents to the second file.
 The name of the program is mycp.cpp, so the execution should be like:

 ./mycp file1 file2 (create file 2 and copy file1 contents to the file 2)